joncto/research-services/index.md

 layout: home
 ---

-These pages contain user documentation for research services in development at the National Library of Norway's Web Archive (NWA).
+# Welcome to Workshop on the Norwegian Web Archive

+We are happy to have you onboard this workshop, exploring how data from the Norwegian Web Archive (NWA) can be utilised by researchers in the Humanities!

-The documentation involves how-to-guides and explanation of the different services, enabling researchers to understand and make use of the different tools and services.
+These pages contains documentation with how-to-guides and explanation of different tools and services currently in development.